wxin4/Multiagent/README.md

 1) TrappedClassic runs very fast, so allowing agent to explore more reasoning levels for each game - (1 to 20 levels)

-2) MinimaxClassic runs very slow, so allowing agent to explore less reasoning levels - (1 to 7 levels) ... even 7 takes a lot of time .. so better to give at Max 6 when asked for input of depth
+2) MinimaxClassic runs very slow, so allowing agent to explore less reasoning levels - (1 to 6 levels) ... level 6 might take a little more time - so if you want to avoid that you can give 5 as max reasoning level

 Final ANALYSIS:-